De Bijenkorf: History

 In 1926, a second store was built in The Hague, designed by Piet Kramer, a notable example of Amsterdam School architecture.

 A third store opened in Rotterdam in 1930, designed by renowned architect Willem Dudok.
 Some 700,000 people attended the opening festivities.

 Toll of German occupation

-The Rotterdam store was heavily damaged in the German bombing of Rotterdam of 1940 after Nazi Germany invaded (and preceded the occupation of the country 1940–1945), which resulted in the near-total destruction of the city's historic centre.
+The Rotterdam store was heavily damaged in the German bombing of Rotterdam of 1940 after Nazi Germany invaded (and preceded the occupation of the country 1940–1945), which ended in the near-total destruction of the city's historic centre.
 The intact part of the store remained open for business until 1957, but was cleared in 1960 to build the Rotterdam Metro.
 A new store was designed by Hungarian-American architect Marcel Breuer (1902–1981).